 Instead of using the typical stickers, I decided to save a little money and try packaging tape instead.
 I created free printable labels for you to download and print out so you can enjoy custom labels in your kitchen and pantry.
 You can download the free printable below to get started.

 I recently went through a big kitchen organizing overhaul.
-I couldn’t find anything in our cupboards and it was frustrating me every time I went in to cook a meal.
+Finding anything in our cupboards was frustrating me.
 I went through each cupboard, shelf, and drawer and added shelf liners, labeled everything, and decluttered.

 It was amazing.
 After I went through the great purge, I came to the conclusion that I needed more storage so I build shelves to help with that.

 The shelves really gave me a lot more storage to hold serving pieces and pantry items that I was storing in my garage.
 The last step I thought of the organizing process was to add labels to all of the glass and plastic containers.

 I didn’t like the look of typical sticker labels.
 They’re hard to remove if I ever want to wash a container.
 So I decided to make my own.
 I love a certain font that I use on a lot of my printables and wanted that exact font for my kitchen too.

 So I created a label template to create my own custom pantry labels.

 How to make your own pantry label stickers